Here’s the good news: iOS 13 and iPadOS finally have an official dark mode, created AND supported by Apple. And it’s beautiful.

 And that matters because the more efficient our display is, the LESS the battery consumes energy.

-We believe that not having Dark Mode hurts the user experience.
-So it’s time for a universal Dark Mode Option on all iDevices.
-So checking email, messages, Twitter, Facebook, and using Safari are as easy on the eyes as our dedicated reading apps.
+With dark mode, checking email, messages, Twitter, Facebook, and using Safari are as easy on the eyes as our dedicated reading apps.

 Let’s face it, we use our iDevices all the time–when riding in a car at night, on overnight flights, and most commonly in bed next to a sleeping person.